Coronavirus Cancellations: 'Grey's Anatomy,' 'Tonight Show' and More

 Infectious disease researcher Dr. Ravina Kullar spoke with ET in early March about the threat of the virus, saying at the time that she was supportive of organizations canceling public events like festivals and conventions, especially in areas with higher concentrations of confirmed coronavirus cases.
 "I think that's a good idea.
 Until we get a handle and grasp on this virus, I think we need to take precautionary measures."

-Here's a look at some more major cancellations around the world, listed alphabetically by category.
+Here's a look at some more major cancellations around the world by category.
 Check back regularly for new updates.

 FESTIVALS & CONVENTIONS